 - Due to the lack of shops and staying options, it is an offbeat destination and not many people go there.
 So, do not be alarmed if you do not find many people there.

-- Do remember to carry your water bottles as there is only one shack that serves water there and do carry hats and sunscreen to beat the heat.
+- Do remember to carry your water bottles as there is only one shack that serves water there and does carry hats and sunscreen to beat the heat.

 - Languages Spoken in the area are Tulu, Kannada, and English.

-- Also St Mary’s Island Udupi are closed from June to September due to monsoon season.
+- Also St Mary’s Island Udupi is closed from June to September due to monsoon season.